michpara/ITI1121-Introduction-to-Computing-II/Reverse Sort/README.md

 # **Reverse Sort**

 Sorts an array in reverse.
+The array is already given in the program.

 ## **Getting Started**